Research Accomplishments

 1957: First pacemaker implanted

 The first battery-operated, wearable pacemaker is implanted in a patient.
-The research leading to this discovery, pioneered by Dr. William Weirich and funded by the AHA, led to the development of the fully implanted pacemakers used today.
+The research leading to this discovery, pioneered by Dr. William Weirich and funded by the Association, led to the development of the fully implanted pacemakers used today.

 1957: Blood pressure lowering drug discovered